-Put all of this together and do the math and you will realize that many SEO providers out there make promises that you'll be among the top listings when they simply can not guarantee that result.
+Put all of this together and you will realize that some SEO providers make promises that you'll be among the top listings when they simply can not guarantee that result.
 Some of them even "exempt" themselves from that guarantee in the fine print.

 Getting people to the site is only half the battle.
 What happens when they get there?